tisha555/Flutter-Hackathon-Assessment/README.md

 🌍 Offline weather data caching

 🤝 Contributing

 Contributions are welcome!
-Fork the repo → create a new branch → make edits → submit a pull request:
+Fork → create a new branch → make edits → submit a pull request:

-Copy code
 git checkout -b feature/new-feature

 🪪 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 💜 Author

 Tisha — CSE (Cyber Security & Digital Forensics) "Forecasts made clear."

-📧 Reach out on LinkedIn | 🌐 Portfolio
+📧 Reach out on LinkedIn
+ | 🌐 Portfolio